supportkit/ringo/README.md

 * The backend currently supports only one connection at a time.
 We're toying with multiple session support and queueing but would love some help!
 * Apps must be compiled for 32 bit ARM (can't be built specifically for iPhone 5S) - this is purely an OpenTok limitation.
-* It's buggy, but fun!
+* It's buggy, but fun.
+Enjoy!

 Stay groovy, brothers & sisters!